athoo/SOA-Crawler/README.md

-NiceSchedule
+MovieInfo
 ===============

-NiceSchedule tries to grabs some information on the [**Niceday**](http://plan.niceday.tw).
+MovieInfo tries to grabs some information on the [**@movies**](www.atmovies.com.tw/home/).

 ## About

-Once you have no idea on where to go on weekend, the application will give you some inspiration.
+If you want check the movie schedule in Taiwan.And choose which to see at the weekend.
+The gem will provide you with the current films including first, second and recommend movie list.
+Also allowing you check the description and ranking list in the specific one.

 ## Usage